nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 ## Multi-user login
 Talk about `impersonate` flow for both mechanisms.
 What happens when I logout in that mode?
 How do I switch between users?

+* where we discuss session resumption
+The clear disparity in controlling session initialisation and resumption allows us easily perform actions such as updating user login status while retaining their login date, or implementing single sign on.